juju/juju-gui-charm/README.md

 If, for any reason, you need to use the legacy server, it is still possible to deploy behind a firewall configuring the charm to pull the GUI release from a location you specify.

-For both Juju Core and PyJuju, you must simply do the following steps.
-Note that PyJuju must do these steps, plus another set described further below.

 The config variable `juju-gui-source` allows a `url:` prefix which understands both `http://` and `file://` protocols.
 We will use this to load a local copy